google/etils/README.md

 ...
 ```

-Becauses each module is independent, only the minimal required libraries are
+Because each module is independent, only the minimal required libraries are
 imported (for example, importing `epy` won't suffer the cost of importing TF,
 jax,...)